 ROU lease assets are periodically reviewed for impairment losses.
 The Company uses the long-lived assets impairment guidance in ASC Subtopic 360-10, Property, Plant, and Equipment - Overall, to determine when to test ROU assets (or asset groups that contain one or more ROU assets for impairment), whether ROU assets are impaired, and if so, the amount of the impairment loss to recognize.
-Asset group impairment charges in the 13-weeks ended April 30, 2022 and May 1, 2021, were immaterial.
+Asset group impairment charges in the 13-weeks and 39-weeks ended October 29, 2022 and October 30, 2021, were immaterial.